ejs.nvim icon

 Neovim Plugin for EJS Template Support

 ejs.nvim is a free, open source Neovim plugin that brings first-class EJS (Embedded JavaScript) template support to Neovim.
-Rather than reinventing a parser, it wires up the existing tree-sitter-embedded-template grammar with language injection, LSP configuration, and LuaSnip snippets.
+Rather than reinventing a parser, it wires up the existing tree-sitter-embedded-template grammar with language injection, LSP configuration, template navigation, diagnostics, folding, and snippets.
+It is at feature parity with EJS Colorizer, the VS Code extension this plugin mirrors.

 All dependencies beyond Neovim itself are optional.
-The plugin degrades gracefully when nvim-treesitter, language servers, or LuaSnip are absent, and requires zero manual configuration beyond installation.
+The plugin degrades gracefully when nvim-treesitter, language servers, a completion engine, or LuaSnip are absent, and requires zero manual configuration beyond installation.

 Features